Ferdinand57/test_repo/README.md

 Customize the login, register, and add product pages to be as attractive as possible.
+=

 Customize the product list page to be more attractive and responsive.
 Then, consider the following conditions:
 If there are no products saved in the application, the product list page will display an image and a message that no products are registered.
+=

 If there are products saved, the product list page will display details of each product using cards (must not be exactly the same as the design in the Tutorial!).
+=

 For each product card, create two buttons to edit and delete the product on that card!
+=

 Create a navigation bar (navbar) for the features in the application that is responsive to different device sizes, especially mobile and desktop.
-    Example of a responsive navbar (Does not need to be exactly the same!):

-        Navbar condition for mobile version: Example of Mobile Navbar Display When the hamburger button is clicked: Example of Mobile Navbar Display (Expanded)

-        Navbar condition for desktop version: Example of Desktop Navbar Display
+=

 Answer the following questions in README.md in the root folder (please modify the README.md you have created before; add subheadings for each assignment).
 =